When it comes to high-end kitchen appliance design, great performance is as important on the outside as it is on the inside.

 Benefits of motion control hinges include:

-- Damping: As an opening or closing door or lid increases in speed, an added mechanism can increase resistance so that it closes softly and smoothly.
+- Damping: As an opening or closing door or lid increases in speed, an added mechanism can increase the resistance so that it closes softly and smoothly.

 Options for positioning include: